| Doc. Number | Article Title | Effective Date | Version |

 For More Information

 You have now successfully configured your CRM to post data into Zapier.
-At this point (from step 2 onward in Zapier) consult Zapier’s support materials to format your Zap to post to the system or service of your choosing.
-Please visit https://help.zapier.com/hc/en-us for more information.
+At this point (from step 2 onward in Zapier) consult Zapier’s support materials to format your Zap to post to the system or service of your choice.
+Visit https://help.zapier.com/hc/en-us for more information.

 Article Version History: